Program in Science, Technology, and Environmental Policy (PEI-STEP)

 Dissertation Committee and Advisers

-PEI-STEP students must identify a STEP adviser in addition to the thesis adviser from their home department.
+PEI-STEP students must identify a STEP adviser in addition to a thesis adviser from their home department.
 The STEP adviser is expected to be included on the student’s dissertation committee.

 Princeton graduate students in their first, second, or third year of study may apply for the PEI-STEP Fellowship Program.
 A competitive application process for admission to the PEI-STEP program is held each spring.